Limit shape of random convex polygonal lines: Even more universality: Introduction

 \end{theorem}

-\begin{remark} Universality of the limit shape $\gamma^*$ has its boundaries: as was shown by Bogachev and Zarbaliev \cite{BZ2,BZ_inverse}, any $C^3$-smooth, strictly convex curve $\gamma$ started at the origin may appear as the limit shape with respect to a suitable probability measure $\PP_n^\gamma$ on $\CP_n$, as $n\to\infty$. \end{remark}
+\begin{remark} Universality of the limit shape $\gamma^*$ has its boundaries: as has been demonstrated by Bogachev and Zarbaliev \cite{BZ2,BZ_inverse}, any $C^3$-smooth, strictly convex curve $\gamma$ starting at the origin may serve as the limit shape with respect to a suitable family of multiplicative probability measures $\PP_n=\PP_n^{\gamma}$ on $\CP_n$. \end{remark}

-Like in \cite{BZ4}, our proof employs the elegant probabilistic approach based on randomization and conditioning (see \cite{ABT,AT}) first used in the polygonal context by Sinai \cite{Sinai}.
-The idea is to introduce a suitable product measure $\QQ_z$ on the space $\CP=\cup_n\CP_n$ (depending on an auxiliary ``free'' parameter $z=(z_1,z_2)$), such that the measure $\PP_n$ on $\CP_n$ is recovered as the conditional distribution $\PP_n(\cdot)=\QQ_z(\cdot\,|\,\CP_n)$.
-Clearly, this device calls for the asymptotics of the probability $\QQ_z(\CP_n)$, which is supplied by proving a suitable local limit theorem.
-Let us also point out that the parameter $z$ is calibrated from the asymptotic equation $\EE_z(\xi_\varGamma)=n\left(1+o(1)\right)$, where $\xi_\varGamma$ is the right endpoint of the polygonal line $\varGamma\in\CP$ (so that, e.g., $\CP_n=\{\varGamma\in\CP\mynn:\myp\xi_\varGamma=n\}$).
-The main novelty that has allowed us to extend and enhance the argumentation of \cite{BZ4} in a much more general setting considered here is that we choose to work with cumulants rather than moments (see Section \ref{sec2.1}), which proves extremely efficient throughout.
+Following \cite{BZ-DAN, BZ4} our proof employs an elegant probabilistic approach based on randomization and conditioning (see~\cite{ABT,AT}) first used in the polygonal context by Sinai \cite{Sinai}.
+The idea is to randomize the right endpoint $\xi_\varGamma$ of the polygonal line $\varGamma$, originally fixed at $n=(n_1,n_2)$, by introducing a probability measure $\QQ_z$ on the space $\CP=\bigcup_n\myn\CP_n$ (conveniently depending on an auxiliary ``free'' parameter $z=(z_1,z_2)$, \,$0<z_j<1$), such that for each $n\in\ZZ_+^2$ the measure $\PP_n$ on $\CP_n$ is recovered as the conditional distribution $\PP_n(\cdot)=\QQ_z(\cdot\,|\mypp\CP_n)$.
+By virtue of the multiplicativity of $\PP_n$ (see \eqref{eq:P-r},~\eqref{eq:b-Gamma}), $\QQ_z$ may be constructed as a \emph{product measure}, under which the coefficients $\{k_i\}$ in \eqref{eq:b-Gamma} become independent (although not identically distributed) random variables, so that $\xi_\varGamma$ is represented as a sum of independent vectors.
+Thus the asymptotics of the probability $\QQ_z(\CP_n)=\QQ_z\{\xi_\varGamma=n\}$, needed in order to return from $\QQ_z$ to $\PP_n$, can be obtained by proving the corresponding (two-dimensional) local limit theorem.
+Let us point out that we find it more convenient to calibrate the parameter $z$ from the asymptotic equation $\EE_z(\xi_\varGamma)=n\left(1+o(1)\right)$ as $n\to\infty$, rather than from the exact relation $\EE_z(\xi_\varGamma)=n$; however, this necessitates obtaining a refined asymptotic bound on the error term $\EE_z(\xi_\varGamma)-n$.
+Last but not least, the main technical novelty that has allowed us to extend and enhance the argumentation of \cite{BZ4} to a much more general setting considered here is that we work with \emph{cumulants} rather than moments (see Section~\ref{sec2.2}), which proves extremely efficient throughout.